-Concept Plan Proposal Recommendations Term 30 years.
-No recommended changes.
+Concept Plan Proposal Amendments Term 30 years.
+No changes.
 Ability to amend Concept Plan Only with landowner consent.
-No recommended changes.
-NOTE: Because the Commission cannot amend the Plan's terms unilaterally, it should proceed based on the conservative assumption that it will not be possible to make any changes to the Concept Plan following approval.
+No changes.
 Legislative authority to amend Concept Plan Not addressed.
-110 Include specific language within the plan amendment provisions of the Concept Plan to note that Plum Creek assumes the risk that subsequent legislative activity could affect provisions of the Concept Plan.
+Include specific language within the plan amendment provisions of the Concept Plan to note that Plum Creek assumes the risk that subsequent legislative activity could affect provisions of the Concept Plan.
 Amendment following sale of lots Alternative approaches: (1) Plum Creek retains sole ability to consent to amendments; or (2) Parliamentary/ representative system implemented through association by-laws.
 Retain the amendment terms in the Concept Plan as filed (i.e., Plum Creek would retain the sole ability to consent to amendments, with the understanding that Plum Creek could assign these rights in the future).
-Plum Creek's assignment of these rights, including terms of assignment, should be subject to Commission approval.
-A detailed description of proposed assignments and terms of assignment should be supplied by Plum Creek and incorporated into the Concept Plan.
+Plum Creek's assignment of these rights, including terms of assignment, would be subject to Commission approval.
+A detailed description of proposed assignments and terms of assignment must be supplied by Plum Creek and incorporated into the Concept Plan.

-110 Although the Concept Plan itself does not address the Legislature's authority to amend the provisions of the Concept Plan, Plum Creek stated that it assumes the risk that subsequent legislative activity could affect provisions of the Concept Plan.
+&lt;sup>104 Although the Concept Plan itself does not address the Legislature's authority to amend the provisions of the Concept Plan, Plum Creek stated that it assumes the risk that subsequent legislative activity could affect provisions of the Concept Plan.
 See testimony of James Kraft, Trans. of January 24, 2008 at p 127.

-RECOMMENDATIONS REGARDING CONCEPT PLAN AMENDMENT (CONTINUED)
+CONCEPT PLAN AMENDMENT (CONTINUED)

-Concept Plan Proposal Recommendations Applicability of Concept Plan standards (so-called "pocket part" to Chapter 10) vs. LURC's Chapter 10 standards All land designated as development zones within the Concept Plan would be governed by the fixed standards set forth in the Plan and supplemented by LURC's Chapter 10 (the fixed Concept Plan standards would control in the event of any inconsistencies); all other land within the Plan boundaries would be governed by LURC's Chapter 10, as may be amended from time to time.
-See recommendation, Land Use Zoning (Permitted Uses).
+Concept Plan Proposal Amendments Applicability of Concept Plan standards (so-called "pocket part" to Chapter 10) vs. LURC's Chapter 10 standards All land designated as development zones within the Concept Plan would be governed by the fixed standards set forth in the Plan and supplemented by LURC's Chapter 10 (the fixed Concept Plan standards would control in the event of any inconsistencies); all other land within the Plan boundaries would be governed by LURC's Chapter 10, as may be amended from time to time.
+See Land Use Zoning (Permitted Uses), p 46.
 Applicability of amendment limitations to Roaches property and Balance and Legacy easement lands Amendment limitations apply.
-Exclude the Roaches property from Concept Plan boundaries (see recommendations, Conservation Framework: The Roaches Property and Conservation Framework: Moosehead Legacy Easement).
+Exclude the Roaches property from Concept Plan boundaries ( see Conservation Framework: The Roaches Property, p 102; and Conservation Framework: Moosehead Legacy Easement, p 93).
 Therefore, limitations on amendment would not apply to the Roaches property, but would apply to the Balance and Legacy easement lands.